 Unless we tell you otherwise in accordance with normal market practice we will be remunerated by commission from the insurer when you enter into an insurance contract that we arrange (this includes renewal and some variations).
 We may also charge you a fee.

 The commission is a percentage of the premium (excluding government charges, levies and taxes).
 Some insurers may pay us more than others.
 The rate of commission can vary according to the type of insurance and cover provided and the way the transaction is arranged.
-Commissions range between 5% to 25%
+PSCCNZ retain a percentage of this commission for the services they provide to SRMNZ.
+Typically the commissions range between 10-30% of the company premium for most insurance products, and commissions between 5-10% of natural disaster premium.

 If we operate a binder on behalf of an insurer, we may receive a higher commission in respect of that business in accordance with normal market practice.